guijan/dictpw/README.md

 C:\Users\foo>start /b /wait dictpw unusual.skewer.swirl.whinny.rogue
 ```
-Keep in mind the /b and /wait flags are necessary.
-They tell cmd.exe not to
+Keep in mind the /b and /wait flags are necessary: they tell cmd.exe not to
-start another cmd.exe, and to wait for the program to exit.
+start another cmd.exe, and to wait for the program's exit.

 ### Windows documentation
 The installer also installs the manual.
 Check _dictpw.pdf_ inside the